jaakkopy/text-editor/README.md

-A minimal text editor for the terminal (in progress)
+A minimal text editor for the terminal. (in progress)